 "Pre-1855 Gravestone Inscriptions; an index for Carrick, Ayrshire" edited by Alison Mitchell, and published in Edinburgh in 1988 by the Scottish Genealogy Society covers the churchyards of Old Dailly and New Dailly.

 The Parish Church, built in 1766, has its established churchyard whose MIs have yet to be catalogued.

 For more on the history of the church in Dailly.

 The parish lies along the valley of the Water of Girvan in the south of the county.
 It boasts the villages of Old and New Dailly, and Bargany and several castles, notably those at Killochan and Kilkrerran.
-The parish was formerly an agricultural area until the development of coal exploitation in the mid 19th century, Deep mining continued in the Dailly area until the late 1960s and the land is only now beginning to return to its former rural landscapes.
+The parish was formerly an agricultural area until the development of coal exploitation in the mid 19th century, Deep mining continued in the Dailly area until the late 1960s and the land is only now beginning to page to its former rural landscapes.

 New Dailly was originally planned in the 1760s as two main streets running NE to SW with several cross lanes.
 The original design was affected by the imposition of miner's row houses.
 That change was continued in the years after World War II by an extensive housing scheme developed by Ayrshire County Council.
 The parish church dates from 1766.